PAUL A. YOUNG, Executive Director

-The Gaming Policy Board held seven meetings in fiscal year 2008-2009.
+The Gaming Policy Board held six meetings in fiscal year 2009-2010.
 Significant actions taken include the following:

-Resolved, That Autotote Enterprises, Inc.’s request to establish a non-simulcast OTB facility located at J.D.
-Coopers Restaurant at 146 Park Road in Putnam, CT be granted conditioned with receipt of approval from the Division’s Executive Director.
+Resolved, That Autotote Enterprises, Inc.’s request to include simulcasting at its proposed Putnam Off-Track Betting facility at 146 Park Road in Putnam, CT be granted, conditioned upon the Executive Director’s final written approval.

 The Division of Special Revenue regulates Connecticut’s authorized forms of gambling, Tribal Casino gambling, pari-mutuel wagering, State Lottery ticket sales, and Charitable Games.